A BIT ABOUT US

 The Irish Government through the Irish Embassy in Canberra has sponsored Bloomsday in Melbourne since 2006.

 THE CELTIC CLUB

 The Celtic Club has been a longstanding sponsor and sometimes host of Bloomsday events.
-It is generous in providing a rehearsal space to Bloomsday in Melbourne.
+It is generous in helping Bloomsday secure rehearsal space in Melbourne.